USS Kanawha (AO-1): World War II

 Kanawha departed San Pedro 21 March 1942 with a convoy loaded with supplies for Hawaii.
 She continued convoy runs from California to Pearl Harbor until 18 May when she arrived Tongatapu for fueling operations in the South Pacific.
 Throughout the summer she cruised to New Caledonia, Espiritu Santo, and Efate, providing fuel for destroyers and transports en route to the Pacific campaigns.
 The oiler departed Pago Pago 12 October and put into San Francisco 29 October for repairs and overhaul.

 Kanawha resumed fueling operations upon her return to Pago Pago 13 February 1943.
 For the next two months she serviced ships engaged in the struggle in the Solomon Islands.

 On 7 April a group of Japanese Vals slipped through fighter defenses and zeroed in on Kanawha as she awaited an escort in Tulagi harbor.
 At 1502, shortly after clearing the harbor, the slow and vulnerable oiler came under bomb attack.
-The first five planes hit an oil tank under the bridge, causing fires to spread rapidly along the deck.
+One of the first five planes hit an oil tank under the bridge, causing fires to spread rapidly along the deck.
 Lt.
 Comdr.
 Bock ordered the ship abandoned to minimize danger to his crew from burning oil on the surface.
 After rescue operations were underway, volunteers returned on board and extinguished fires amidst exploding ammunition.
 The tug Rail towed Kanawha to the west side of Tulagi where she was beached shortly before midnight.
 However, she slid off into deep water and sank before daybreak 8 April.
 Nineteen of her crew were lost.

 Kanawha received one battle star for World War II service.